Aashishsharma/Learnings/React/hooks/hooks.md

   )
 }
 ```
 **useId should not be used to generate keys in a list.
 Keys should be generated from your data.**
+**useId vs Math.random() - useId Ensures that IDs remain consistent across server and client rendering (SSR)**

 ### 10. useReducer + useContext